Jean Giraud: Later work (1990–2012)

 The first thing Giraud did creatively upon his return was to finish up on the Blueberry album "Arizona Love" on his own after his longtime writing partner Jean-Michel Charlier had died on 10 July 1989.
 Due to his intimate twenty-five year familiarity with both the series and its writer, it was a foregone conclusion that Giraud would from then on take on the scripting of the main Blueberry series as well, especially since it was already agreed upon in the "contracts signed with Jean-Michel" that "the survivor would take over the series".
 Stunned by the sudden death of his longtime co-worker though, he could not bring himself to work on the art for Blueberry afterwards for nearly five years before he embarked on Blueberry again as artist.
 Giraud stated that the series had lost its "father", and that the "mother needed time to mourn".
 Nonetheless, he did embark on the Marshal Blueberry spin-off series in 1990 as writer (leaving the artwork firstly to William Vance and subsequently to Michel Rouge), wanting to pay homage to the legacy of his late writing partner by creating a story in his spirit, or as Giraud had put it, "{A]nd [I] said to myself: Well, I'm going to see if I'm able to write a story à la Charlier.
 So I wrote this scenario, not too bad, but quite traditional, quite classic."
-In similar vein, Giraud took up the writing for the other Charlier/Giraud western creation, Jim Cutlass, that Charlier had actually been in the process of revitalizing in the year before his death, and for which he had already contracted Christian Rossi for the artwork, besides having already started on the scenario.
-After having added six more volumes to the once one-shot series, the series - which he, as explained above, had published at publisher Casterman instead of (western) house-publisher Dargud - folded in 1999 due to the fact that it was not nearly as commercially successful as Blueberry had been.
+In similar vein, Giraud took up the writing for the other Charlier/Gir western creation, Jim Cutlass, that Charlier had actually been in the process of revitalizing in the year before his death, and for which he had already contracted Christian Rossi for the artwork, besides having already started on the scenario.
+After having added six more volumes (published at Casterman) to the once one-shot series, the series folded in 1999 due to the fact that it was not nearly as commercially successful as Blueberry had been.